Curve-Labs/ie-bacalhau/packages/datamodel/README.md

 ### Rename the .env.example file

-Rename the `.env.example` file in the root directory of your project to `.env`.
+Rename the `.env.example` file in the package to `.env`.
 This file will contain the private key (PK) environment variable for the DID.

 ### Set your Private Key